-- Most quality measurements are non-deterministic. - Time-based measures should be probabilistic. - 95% of the time, the response should be N. (common case) - 99% of the time, the response should be M. (worst case) - For real-time systems (i.e., embedded devices), time measurements should give absolute bounds. - Look at worst-case scenario. - For other measures, gives an absolute threshold.
+- Most quality measurements are non-deterministic. - Time-based measures should be probabilistic. - 95% of the time, the response should be N. (common case) - 99% of the time, the response should be M. (worst case) - For real-time systems (e.g., embedded devices), time measurements should give worst-case bound. - For other measures, give an absolute threshold.